 Move related tasks on a single horizontal line to show work streams or illustrate which tasks are assigned to which team.

 Change date formats for uncertain tasks or milestones so that they show only the month and year, not the specific day they should be completed.
-Experienced project managers often include only a rough timeline in the implementation communications and set the detailed schedule in the execution plan.
+Experienced project managers often include only a rough timeline in the implementation plan and set the detailed schedule in the execution plan.

 Professionals can manually customize the template in PowerPoint to replace the placeholder texts with their own data, make design changes such as the ones above, or restyle any colors, shapes, and positions.
-Alternatively, they can use PowerPoint add-in called Office Timeline to edit the visual automatically.
+Alternatively, they can use a PowerPoint add-in called Office Timeline to edit the visual automatically.
 Office Timeline Plus integrates with MS Project, Excel and other project management tools, and it can instantly pull existing data from these applications right into the implementation plan template, enabling professionals to quickly turn rough data into impressive project visuals.